Trial of Neumann and Sass: Execution of sentences

-Lithuanian President Antanas Smetona in May 1935 commuted the capital sentences to life imprisonment and released several other convicts in response to foreign pressure.
+Lithuanian President Antanas Smetona in May 1935 commuted the death sentences to life imprisonment and released several other convicts in response to foreign pressure.
 A proposal was then made by Stasys Lozoraitis, the Lithuanian Minister for Foreign Affairs, to exchange Lithuanian political prisoners in Germany for the convicts in the trial.
 However, Germany rejected the proposal.

 In 1937, Smetona dismissed the sentence of Sass and amnestied 35 other convicts, and in 1938, he also amnestied Neumann and Bertuleit.
 The last amnestied convicts of the trial were four assassins of Jesuttis and two who had attempted to assassinate Lopp.
 In August 1938, at the request of the Directorate of the Klaipėda Region, all civil rights were restored to the convicted and formerly-convicted Nazis.

 Aftermath

 After the 1939 German ultimatum to Lithuania, Nazi Germany annexed the Klaipėda Region, and in March 1939, Adolf Hitler visited Klaipėda and met personally with Neumann and the others who had been convicted.

 The trial of Neumann and Sass revealed Nazi Germany's plans to annex the Klaipėda Region.
 At the time, it was the largest case of such type to be successfully concluded.

 The trial of Neumann and Sass received exceptional criticism in the German press at the time.
 As a result, Germany began economic pressure by terminating the trade agreement with Lithuania.

 In 1934 and 1935, the Lithuanian directorates of the Klaipėda Region, led by Martynas Reizgys and Jurgis Brūvelaitis, fired all followers of Neumann and Sass.
 Germany reacted by accusing Lithuania of violating the Klaipėda Convention and sent complaints to the League of Nations and to the signatories of the agreement.

 At the time, Stasys Lozoraitis sought a démarche (formal diplomatic representation) from the signatory states of the Klaipėda Convention to Nazi Germany, but they began to press Lithuania instead of Nazi Germany.
-The United Kingdom encouraged France and Italy, which sent a démarche Lithuania on 13 March 1935.
-On 30 March, the British suggested for France and Italy to send a common ultimate note to the Lithuania.
-The Italian government of Fascist Italy requested for Lithuanian President Antanas Smetona to pardon the National Socialists, who were sentenced to capital punishment.
-The British representative, T. Preston, stressed to Lozoraitis that Lithuania could count on British support only if the "normal functioning of the autonomous system" in Klaipėda was restored.
+The United Kingdom encouraged France and Italy, which sent a démarche to Lithuania on 13 March 1935.
+On 30 March, the British suggested for France and Italy to send a common ultimate note to Lithuania.
+The Italian government of Fascist Italy requested for Lithuanian President Antanas Smetona to pardon the National Socialists, who were sentenced to death.
+The British representative, Thomas Hildebrand Preston, stressed to Lozoraitis that Lithuania could count on British support only if the "normal functioning of the autonomous system" in Klaipėda was restored.
 Moreover, Preston also noted the need to back down to Nazi Germany and not to carry out the executions of the convicted National Socialists.
 France did not provide support to Lithuania either.
 Furthermore, Lithuania was not supported even by its closest allies in the Baltic Entente: Latvia and Estonia.

-The trial of Neumann and Sass has been seen as a forerunner to the Nuremberg trials.
-The trial exposed Nazi ambitions and methods, but it had little practical effect since adequate measures were not taken to quell the development of Hitlerism or to turn back Germany's increasingly aggressive territorial claims that ultimately led to the outbreak of the Second World War.
+The trial of Neumann and Sass has been seen as a prototype for the Nuremberg trials.
+The trial exposed Nazi ambitions and methods, but it had minimal effect since adequate measures were not taken to quell the development of Hitlerism or to turn back Germany's increasingly aggressive territorial claims that ultimately led to the outbreak of the Second World War.